 You can also develop your own plugins.
-For this purpose, the Importer/Exporter comes with a Plugin API that is available as separate JAR file.
-During setup, you can choose to install this Plugin API, which will copy the JAR file 3dcitydb-impexp-plugin-api.jar to its own plugin-api subfolder below the Importer/Exporter installation directory.
-The JAR file is accompanied with a README.txt file, license information, and a Javadoc documentation.
+For this purpose, the Importer/Exporter comes with a Plugin API that is available as separate JAR file impexp-plugin-api-4.0.0.jar.
 Simply put the JAR file on your classpath to start plugin development.
-A comprehensive Plugin API guide will be offered on the www.3dcitydb.org website in the near future.
-Moreover, the source code of the Spreadsheet Generator plugin can be used as template for your own developments.
+A comprehensive Plugin API guide will be offered on the www.3dcitydb.org website soon.
+Moreover, the source codes of the Spreadsheet Generator Plugin and ADE Manager Plugin can be used as templates for your own developments.